 Why we need to know

 It's vital that the local authority are notified if a child's living with someone who's not their parent or a connected person for longer than 28 days.
 The local authority needs to be satisfied that the placement is suitable and the child is safe.
-To be defined as ‘private fostering’ the child must be living with that person for longer than 28 days and this should be continuous, but can include short breaks.
+To be defined as ‘private fostering’ the child must be living with that person for longer than 28 days.
+This should be continuous, but can include short breaks.

 Telling us about private fostering

 If you're a professional, you have a duty to notify if you think a child is living with somebody and it falls under the definition of private fostering.
-Contact us on (01226) 775876 and ask to speak to the private fostering social worker.
+You can contact us on (01226) 775876.
+Ask to speak to the private fostering social worker.